GSA/challenges-and-prizes/_all-challenges/1172-reducing-disparities-in-breastfeeding-innovation-challenge.md

 1. Entries must consist of PDF files with font size no smaller than 11-point Arial.
 2. All submissions must be in English.
 3. Solvers must not use HHS or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.
-4. Submission details should be sent to <BreastfeedingChallenge@hhs.gov>:
+4. Submission details should be sent to [BreastfeedingChallenge@hhs.gov](mailto:BreastfeedingChallenge@hhs.gov):

    * Title the email subject line “Breastfeeding Competition Phase 3 Proposal.”
    * Email sender (person and email address) must be Official Representative/person of contact for the team.